Stephen Douglas Johnson

-Stephen Douglas Johnson (1963–2003), also known as Steve Johnson, was an American banking lawyer.

-Johnson was a lobbyist for the banking and insurance industries and was Chief Counsel for Financial Institutions and Consumer Credit in the United States House of Representatives from February 1995 to November 1997.
-He later held the position of Senior Advisor at the Office of Federal Housing Enterprise Oversight (OFHEO) during the presidency of George W. Bush.
-At OFHEO, Johnson assisted Director Armando Falcon in investigations into financial practices at Fannie Mae and Freddie Mac.
-Falcon’s release of oversight reports stemming from the investigation led to his requested resignation by President Bush in February 2003.
-The investigation and reports are considered harbingers of the 2008 financial crisis.
-Although Falcon was ultimately permitted to complete his term, Johnson resigned following the incident.
+Stephen Douglas Johnson (1963–2003) was a Washington, D.C. banking lawyer, and a chief lobbyist for the banking and insurance industries.
+He was U.S. House chief counsel for Financial Institutions and Consumer Credit from February 1995 to November 1997, the heyday of the Gingrich Revolution.

+Johnson was also the Bush administration's senior advisor to the Office of Federal Housing Enterprise Oversight (OFHEO), where he assisted the director Armando Falcon in the investigation of financial misconduct at Fannie Mae and Freddie Mac.
+Falcon was forced to resign in February 2003 by President George W. Bush for releasing critical oversight reports stemming from the investigation.
+The investigation and reports were harbingers of the worldwide financial crisis which was to occur.
+The forced resignation of Falcon led Johnson to resign immediately. even though Bush allowed Falcon to finish his term.

-Early life
+Early life and education

 Johnson was raised in Flossmoor, Illinois.

-He graduated cum laude from Tulane University in New Orleans in 1985 after previously attending the University of Hamburg in West Germany.
-He received his Juris Doctor from the Tulane University School of Law in 1988 and a Master of Laws in Banking Law from Boston University School of Law in 1989.
+He graduated cum laude from Tulane University of Louisiana in 1985.
+Beforehand, he had attended Germany's University of Hamburg.
+He received his J.D. from Tulane Law School in 1988 and his L.L.M. in Banking Law from Boston University's School of Law in 1989.

 Career

 Early career

-Before his tenure in Congress as Chief Counsel, Johnson began his legal career as an associate at Muldoon, Murphy and Faucette, a Washington, D.C.–based law firm specializing in savings and loan conversions during the late 1980s and 1990s.
-He later served as Regulatory Counsel for ISD/Shaw, now known as Federal Analytics, Inc. During this period, he contributed to the three-volume work Combating Credit Discrimination published by the American Bankers Institute.
+Johnson began his career as an associate with Muldoon, Murphy and Faucette, a Washington, D.C.-based law firm whose specialty was S & L conversions in the late 1980s and 1990s.
+He then became regulatory counsel for ISD/Shaw, now Federal Analytics, Inc, which was headed by Karen Shaw, for whom he contributed to the three-volume Combating Credit Discrimination published by the Chicago-based American Bankers Institute.

 House Financial Services Subcommittee

-Considered a Rockefeller Republican, Johnson served as Chief Counsel of the United States House Financial Services Subcommittee on Financial Institutions from January 1995 through November 1997.
-In this role, he worked on initiatives related to reform and modernization of the financial services sector, addressing issues involving privacy, credit, banking, insurance, and securities regulation.
-He participated in negotiations with the Federal Reserve Board of Governors, the United States Department of the Treasury, and other federal agencies on matters within the subcommittee’s jurisdiction.
-Johnson was involved in organizing hearings that featured testimony from figures such as Treasury Undersecretary John D. Hawke, Jr. and Federal Reserve Chair Alan Greenspan.

-During his tenure under Subcommittee Chair Marge Roukema, Johnson coordinated efforts among a diverse group of members, including Republicans Bill McCollum, Toby Roth, Sonny Bono, Ron Paul, Jerry Weller, Peter King, and Doug Bereuter and Democrats Joseph P. Kennedy II, Chuck Schumer, Bruce Vento, Kweisi Mfume, John LaFalce, Carolyn Maloney, Ken Bentsen, and Cynthia McKinney.
-He also worked with and for Jim Leach, Chairman of the United States House Committee on Financial Services.
+Johnson was chief counsel of the United States House Financial Services Subcommittee on Financial Institutions and Consumer Credit from late January 1995 through November 1997, which were the years of Newt Gingrich's reforms.
+Rather than being ideological, Johnson was a pragmatic liberal Republican who endeavored to advance reform and modernization of the financial services sector; to seek fair tax and other benefits for all Americans; and to clarify for the common good privacy, credit, and other issues relevant to the banking, insurance, and securities industries.
+He also negotiated with the Federal Reserve Board, the Treasury Department, and other federal agencies on all jurisdictional matters.
+He often got Alan Greenspan and John D. Hawke, Jr. then undersecretary of the U.S. Treasury, to testify at U.S. House hearings which were shaped by him.
+While he served as chief counsel under Chairperson Marge Roukema, he also had to strike a balance between the diverse personalities composing the subcommittee membership that included Bill McCollum, Toby Roth, Sonny Bono, Ron Paul, Gerald C. Weller, Peter T. King, and Doug Bereuter of the majority to Joseph Kennedy II, Charles E. Schumer, Bruce Vento, Kweisi Mfume, John J. LaFalce, Carolyn B. Maloney, Ken Bentsen, and Cynthia A. McKinney, to achieve outcomes with which they all could live.
+Johnson also worked with and for the full banking committee's chairman, Jim Leach.